M1-CHPS/glhpc/docs/lab1.md

 You should setup two factor authentication (2FA) ASAP.

-#### b) Follow the [official guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate and add an ssh key to your github account.
+#### b) Setting up SSH keys

 !!!
-Note
-    Your github page is your portfolio.
-Your recruiter may look it up, or you may be able to bring it up during interviews to show projects you worked on previously.

-    You should take care of it, and have a few clean projects to show !
+Danger
+    **If you are on a laptop lent by the university, skip this question.**
+    SSH-keys are stored system-wide: other students will be able to access your secret key(s) and you github account if you do this.

+    Instead, you should:

+    - Install VSCode and connect to GitHub, then push from github.
+Disconnect your account before returning your laptop
+    - Generate SSH-keys on a USB-Drive, and use these keys to pull/push from GitHub so that your keys never leave the drive.
+        - Use `GIT_SSH_COMMAND="ssh -i /media/usb/github_key -o IdentitiesOnly=yes" git push` and replace `/media/usb/github_key` by the path to your SSH-Keys on your USB-Drive

+You should follow the [official guide](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) on how to generate and add an ssh key to your github account.

 <hr class="gradient" />